-The File | Update Firmware command is used to load new firmware into a customer's system that has flash memory.
+The File | Update Firmware command is used to load new firmware into your system if it has flash memory.
 Firmware can be loaded via serial or network connection.

 Notes:

 - When connected via network, the controller will continue to operate normally while the firmware file is written to memory (this takes several minutes). - When connected via serial connection, the controller will not operate normally while the firmware file is being written to memory (this takes several minutes).